CiscoDevNet/opendaylight-setup/docs/tutorial/config-postman.md

 ![Import button](./images/postman/import.png)

+You can **Import Folder** to import all three files at one time.
+If you have already get the Postman collection imported before, you will need to choose **Replace** when prompted for overwriting your local copy.

 After importing, you should be able to see a collection of BGP/PCEP HTTP requests listed (name may vary).

 ![After Import](./images/postman/after-import.png)

+You should also be able to find a Postman environment variable collection named "**BGP/PCEP dCloud**" imported.

 ## Change Postman Environment Variables
 To start to use the provided Postman BGP/PCEP collection, you will need to change the environment variables first.